smbct/smbct.github.io/_posts/2025-07-15-kinect_tracking.markdown

 </div>

-At the end, the **Kinect** appears to me as one of the most convenient and affordable option.
+In the end, the **Kinect** appears to me as one of the most convenient and affordable option.
 Indeed, the device can still be found today and have become particularly cheap.
 However, a condition for the device to be usable is the availability of **drivers** and **libraries**.
 This part is not easy as hardware and software is evolving fast and such devices, produced by profit companies, are mostly closed source and even safe-guarded 🔒!